eBay/skin/CONTRIBUTING.md

 * Add or update the corresponding website documentation.
 More information in the [documentation](#documentation) section below.
 * Push commit(s) to the upstream branch.
 Ensure new dist files (i.e. the compiled CSS files) are included!
 * Send pull request.
 See Pull Requests section below.

+## Development Modes

+Skin can usually considered to be in one of two modes of development:

+1. Feature development mode (default)
+1. Refactoring/cleanup mode

+The vast majority of this guide is relevant to both modes.

 ## Versioning